automation64/codeskel64/docs/index.md

 ## Overview

 _CodeSkel64_ is a simple tool for creating initial project structures and code from skeletons.
-Skeletons can be single-file templates with replaceble tags or complext directory structures.
+Skeletons can be single-file templates with replaceable tags or complex directory structures.

 The current catalog is available on GitHub and open for contributions:

 | Collection                          | Content           |